-- Turn on the system and enter BIOS by pressing the key during the Power On Self-Tests (POST). - 2.
-In the Advanced -> CPU Configuration -> AMD CPU Cool & Quiet Configuration menu, select the item Cool N'Quiet and set it to Enabled.
+- 1. Turn on the system and enter BIOS by pressing the key during the Power On Self-Tests (POST). - 2.
+In the Advanced > CPU Configuration > AMD CPU Cool & Quiet Configuration menu, select the item Cool N'Quiet and set it to Enabled.
 See section "4.4 Advanced Menu" in the user guide. - 3.
 In the Power menu, select the item ACPI 2.0 Support and set it to Yes.
 See section "4.5 Power Menu" in the user guide. - 4.
 Save your changes and exit BIOS Setup. - 5.
 Reboot your computer and set your Power Option Properties depending on your operating system.

-If you are using Windows® 2000/XP operating system:
+Windows® 2000/XP

 - 1. From the Windows® 2000/XP operating system, click the Start button.
-Select Settings, then Control Panel. - Make sure the Control Panel is set to Classic View. - 3.
-Double-click the Display icon in the Control Panel then select the Screen Saver tab. - 4.
+Select Settings, then Control Panel. - Make sure the Control Panel is set to Classic View. - Double-click the Display icon in the Control Panel then select the Screen Saver tab. - 4.
 Click the Power... button.
 The following dialog box appears. - 5.
 From the Power schemes combo list box, select Minimal Power Management. - 6.
 Click OK to effect settings.

-Make sure to install the Cool 'n' Quiet!TM driver and application when using this feature.
+Make sure to install the Cool 'n' Quiet!TM driver and application before using this feature.

-If you are using Windows® 98SE/ME operating system:
+Windows® 98SE/ME

 - 1. From the Windows® 98SE/ME operating system, click the Start button.
-Select Settings, then Control Panel. - Double-click the Display icon in the Control Panel then select the Screen Saver tab. - From the Energy saving features of monitor group, click the Settings... button.
+Select Settings, then Control Panel. - Double-click the Display icon in the Control Panel then select the Screen Saver tab. - 3.
+From the Energy saving features of monitor group, click the Settings... button.